How to Plan a Wedding in California

 - Professional planning tips to help you spend wisely

 Whether you're planning an elegant beachfront ceremony, a private estate wedding, a vineyard celebration, or a modern ballroom reception, this guide will help you create a realistic budget before booking your first vendor.
+If you're just getting started, our guide on how to plan a wedding in California walks you through the complete planning process before you begin budgeting.

 How Much Does a 100-Person Wedding Cost in 2026?